 Andrea Artley is an accomplished professional flutist who spent over 26 years as Assistant Principal and Principal Flute of The United States Army Band “Pershing’s Own” in Washington D.C.
 During those years she performed for countless audiences across the U.S., Europe, and China.
 As a flute soloist, she was frequently featured in performances with “Pershing’s Own” Concert Band and Chamber Orchestra in such renowned venues as the Kennedy Center, Carnegie Hall, Avery Fischer Hall, and Constitution Hall.
 She was also a featured soloist at the National Flute Association convention, and multiple featured solo performances at the Midwest Band and Orchestra Clinic in Chicago.

 Currently, Ms. Artley is the Adjunct Instructor of Flute at Colorado State University-Pueblo.
-She can also be heard performing as co-principal flute with the Pueblo Symphony.
+She can also be heard performing as co-principal flute with the Pueblo Symphony and with the Steamboat Springs Symphony.
 She has been a sub with the Colorado Springs Philharmonic and the Chamber Orchestra of the Springs.

 Chamber music has always been a passion of Ms. Artley.
 During her career in the D.C. area she performed regularly with various chamber ensembles in recital series held at the Library of Congress, the White House Visitor’s Center and “Pershing’s Own” recital series at Brucker Hall.
 Chamber music also took her to the halls of the White House and the State Department where she performed for U.S. Presidents and visiting dignitaries.
 She is currently performing with the Colorado State University-Pueblo Faculty Woodwind Quintet and with the Faculty Flute and Guitar Duo.